Helm chart

 For all deployments there are some dependencies that must be configured outside of the Cobrowse Helm chart:

-3. NFS storage class - we require that the cluster provides an NFS storage provisioner for the storage class that is by default called "nfs".
-You can configure the name of the storage class by setting storage.class.
+NFS storage - we require that the cluster provides an NFS storage.
+A dynamic provisioner can be used by by setting

 There's also some extra configuration available for some cloud providers.